Axiology

 • When to Use Axiology

-Philosophy Role of Values Researcher Position Methods
+Philosophy Role of Values Researcher Position Typical Methods

-Positivism Value-free Independent Quantitative, structured
+Positivism Value-free Independent observer Quantitative, structured

-Realism Value-influenced Aware of bias Mixed methods
+Realism Values acknowledged but minimised Aware of potential bias Mixed methods

-Interpretivism Value-bound Part of research Qualitative, in-depth
+Interpretivism Value-bound Part of the research process Qualitative, in-depth

-Pragmatism Value-driven Flexible Mixed methods
+Pragmatism Values influence interpretation and decision-making Flexible and practical Mixed methods

 Axiology across research philosophies